 Occupational Therapy, OTD

-The entry-level Doctor of Occupational Therapy (OTD) prepares students for a career in occupational therapy, a profession much in demand.
+The entry-level Doctorate in Occupational Therapy (OTD) prepares students for a career in occupational therapy, a profession much in demand.
 Occupational therapy is the use of purposeful activities (occupations) with clients (individuals, communities, organizations, and populations) to promote health and wellness, including those with impairments, activity limitations, and participation restrictions due to physical injury, illness, psychosocial dysfunction, developmental or learning disabilities, socioeconomic status, cultural differences, or the aging process.
 Occupational therapists help them to maximize independence, prevent further disability, and maintain health.
 The practice encompasses evaluation, treatment, and consultation.
 The entry-level OTD has a greater emphasis on research, evidence based practice, leadership, program and policy development, and advocacy.

 Specific occupational therapy services include: